 So lets break it down:

-Your Gut + Mood
+Your Gut + Mental Health

 Feel like you can't snap out of that funk you've been in?
 Irritable at work for no reason?
 Our gut has been referred to as our second brain.

 Certain strains of bacteria within our bellies may modulate the concentration of neurotransmitters we produce, including feel-good chemicals like Dopamine and Serotonin.
 These hormones are produced in our gut and sent to the brain.
 With adequate amounts of neurotransmitters, we are more alert, happier, and focused; however, reduced amounts of good bacteria can negatively affect mood.
 Stress is one factor linked to a reduction in good bacteria.
 Research in mice has shown that, when subjected to high stress environments, good bacteria within the mice diminished.
-However, boosting the amount of good bacteria in our gut while reducing stress may reduce inflammation, resulting in decreased anxiety, better mood and more energy.
+However, boosting the amount of good bacteria in our gut while reducing stress may reduce inflammation, resulting in decreased anxiety, better mood, mental health, and more energy.

 Bottom line- happy gut- happy you.